SATURN Fiber-Optic Satellites

 Advantages over Traditional Fiber-Optic Transmission Lines

 There exist different approaches for the fiber-optic transmission of measurement data.
-All solutions have in common that the data acquisition takes place at the transmitter side.
-The analog measurement signals are being digitized and transmitted through the optical fiber cable.
-At the receiver side the digital signal is being processed in different ways depending on the specific solution.
+All solutions have in common that the data is being transferred via a fiber-optic cable.
+When using digital transmission lines the analog measurement signals are being digitized at the transmitter side and transmitted through the optical fiber cable to the receiver.
+At the receiver side the digitized signal is being further processed in different ways depending on the specific solution.

 In the traditional approach, a separate receiver is being used to convert the optical signal back into analog electrical signals.
 The advantage of this solution is that the converted signals can be acquired by means of an ordinary oscilloscope or measurement device (e.g. with a SATURN Transient Recorder).
 However, the disadvantage is also obvious: the conversion back into analog signals and re-digitizing inevitably creates additional disturbances and loss of precision.